ndornseif/birchaxe-cipher/README.md

 # birchaxe-cipher
-A 256-bit feisel block cipher using 512-bit keys.
+A 256-bit feistel block cipher using 512-bit keys.

 ## Overview
 This project implements a feistel block cipher.